 Aiir makes it easy to manage news content on your website and mobile apps with our dedicated News app.

-The layout of pages is taken care of, articles are automatically archived, and there's easy integration with third parties.
+The layout of pages is taken care of, articles are automatically archived, and there's easy integration with external feeds.

 - How articles appear on your website

 - Showing news content from third party sources

 - Feeding your news content in via third party software

 News articles in Aiir are assigned to categories.
 So before you can create an article, you'll first need to create a category.

 The Categories section of News lists all of the categories in your organisation.

 You may have more than one category in your organisation with the same name.
 For example, you might have a "Local News" category for one station, and another "Local News" category for another station.
 So that you can internally tell them apart, you can give them a label, which will appear in brackets after its name.